 The initial shock following an accident can be overwhelming, which may cause you to believe your injuries are less severe than they really are.
 Shock can also temporarily relieve or distract you from pain.
 That is why it is very important to seek medical treatment following an accident.

-Head injuries are another result of car accidents, many of which can lead to chronic problems.
+Head injuries are another result of car wrecks, many of which can lead to chronic problems.
 A traumatic brain injury can impact your cognition and cause migraine headaches, and even a minor concussion can lead to swelling and serious long-lasting problems.

 When you have a wreck in North Carolina, you have a right to pursue civil damages against the other at-fault driver.
 A Forest City personal injury lawyer can: